 Due to the timing of the 2021 field investigations, Green Frog (Lithobates clamitans) was the only amphibian confirmed to be present on Site.

-No turtle species were observed on Site during the 2021 field investigations.
+No turtle species were observed on Site during the 2021/2022 field investigations.
 Stillwater Creek provides suitable habitat for turtle foraging, mating, thermoregulation, summer inactivity, and movement.
-Areas of the creek within the Site did not appear to have deep enough water to support suitable overwintering conditions for turtles.
+Stillwater Creek may provide suitable conditions to support overwintering turtles.